-[Editor’s note: This story was previously published in September 2019.
-It has since been updated and republished.]
+[Editor’s note: “9 High-Risk Stocks to Buy for Massive Rewards” was previously published in November 2019.
+It has since been updated to include the most relevant information available.]

 Slow and steady wins the race, as the old adage goes.
 But slow and steady can be a bit boring.
 Investors looking for stocks to buy, as a rule, should focus on high-quality, and preferably, lower-risk issues.